ironsilk/mSquaredPlex/readme.md

     This service employs a simple one-time authentication routine which will automatically give the user acces to PLEX and to the following newsletter service.

+- **Telegram service** - A telegram bot with the following functionalities:

+    - **Download a movie** -> Present IMDB id, IMDB link or movie title.
+        Bot will match movie title with an IMDB id or loop through viable options until it finds a match and:
+        - Asks for confirmation on the match.
+        - Check in user movies database if the movie was seen before. (notifies if True)
+        - Check if the movie (in any resolution) is already downloaded. (notifies if True)
+        - Pulls available torrents for the movie
+        - If user chooses one, bot sends a download request to the transmission client
+        - If user doesn't choose any resolution bot will ask if movie should be added to watchlist.
+In this case the user will be notified if any resolution other than these already presented becomes available.
+    - **Watchlist notification** -> When a new torrent was added for any movie in the watchlist.
+    If the user accepts, torrent is set to download, else the user will receive updates only on other resolutions for that particullar movie.
+    - **Download finished notification** -> User receives notification when download is finished.
+    - **Check download progress** -> Returns a list of the status of the last 10 torrents downloaded by the user.
+    - **Upload viewing activity** -> User can upload a .csv file with his viewing activity.
+      - Table format should be `Title`, `Date` which is the default export file from Netflix.
+      - Only movies will be picked
+    up from the file.
+      - For any unrated movie the user will be or not (depening on his answer to the Y/N choice) prompted to rate that specific title after the import.
+      - If he wishes to import already rated titles the user can choose to add another column with ratings, `Ratings`. (scale 1-10).
+These will be automatically picked up.
+      - Any ratings and seen dates will be overwritten.
+      - IMDB ratings and PLEX seen dates do have prevalence and will not be overwritten.
+      - User gets notified when the process is finished and how many of the entries were movies, how many were soap series and how many were already in the database.

     TODO rewrite the bot, logic is a bit tangled.